 Each child’s IEP must contain…

-(1) A statement of the child’s present levels of academic achievement and functional performance, including—
+(1) A statement of the child’s present levels of academic achievement and functional performance, including

-(ii) For preschool children, as appropriate, how the disability affects the child’s participation in appropriate activities…
+(ii) For preschool children, as appropriate, how the disability affects the child’s participation in appropriate activities

-What is the PLAAFP statement for?
+Why is the PLAAFP statement so important?